pomerium/pomerium/docs/docs/topics/device-identity.md

 Device identity protects a trusted user from accessing sensitive data from a potentially unsafe device, like their personal computer or phone.
 Think of it as similar to multi-factor authentication (**MFA**); where MFA covers "what you know" (password) and "who you are" (biometrics, face recognition, etc), device identity asks "is this device safe?" by confirming that the device you are using to access a system is trusted.

 Device identity is similar but unique to MFA.
-Where MFA is an additional layer of protection on user identity, Device identity is a unique identifier that asserts trust of the hardware itself.
+Where MFA is an additional layer of protection on user identity, hardware-backed device identity can be used to enhance and augment authorization decisions beyond the initial authentication flow.
+Where MFA increases the trust-level of a user, device identity provides trust for the device being used.
+More importantly, it denies access for non-trusted, potentially insecure devices.

 ## What Is Device Identity